 - respect and protect the rights and welfare of the subjects involved;

 - ensure that informed consent is obtained when this is appropriate/required; and

 - ensure that potential benefits from the research outweigh any risks

 The college is fully committed to ensuring the responsible and ethical treatment of any human subjects involved in research, whether conducted by college students or employees directly, or in partnership with others on or off campus It is the policy of this college to review these activities through an institutional review board (IRB).

-Proposals with certifications that human subjects are involved shall be referred by the vice president of administrative services to the IRB for initial and continuing review.
-Proposals approved by the IRB and by the college’s leadership team shall be submitted to the Department of Health and Human Services in accordance with Part 46 of Title 45 of the Code of Federal Regulations.
+Proposals with certifications that human subjects are involved shall be referred by the associate vice president of effectiveness and strategic planning to the IRB for initial and continuing review.
+Approved proposals shall be submitted to the Department of Health and Human Services in accordance with Part 46 of Title 45 of the Code of Federal Regulations.